PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
-To download latest stable version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).<br />
+To download the latest stable version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).<br />
 Program generates one text file containing diff from given repositories.
 By default it generates diff from last 7 days.
 Can be run on Windows and Linux (from v2.0).
 It handles Git and Mercurial version control systems.
 In order to produce diff program executes following commands:<br />
 For Git: `git log -p --all --author=userName --since yyyy/MM/dd --until yyyy/MM/dd`<br />